White Collar Crime Defense in Philadelphia, PA

 Most cases involving white collar crime are tried in federal courts.
 This requires white collar defense attorneys with experience in federal trials and dealing with federal investigations and agencies.
 Since the aftermath of the financial crisis and the ensuing recession, federal prosecutors are prosecuting white collar crimes even more aggressively and the courts are handing out increasingly severe prison sentences.

 If you feel you may be under investigation by the federal government or charged with a white collar crime, it is imperative that you attain an experienced and dedicated team of criminal white collar defense attorneys.

 With offices located in Philadelphia, we are well-positioned to represent clients throughout the greater Pennsylvania, Washington D.C., Delaware, New Jersey, and New York areas.
 Contact us today for a free consultation and to learn more about how we can assist with your defense.

 Internal Corporate Investigation Service for White Collar Crimes

 Having successfully represented clients charged with an array of white collar crimes, Evan Hughes is skilled at identifying popular tactics, as well as the methods used for concealing such crime.
-The Hughes Firm, with offices in Philadelphia and New York, is available to conduct internal investigations and audits for companies and businesses.
+Hughes Campos, with offices in Philadelphia and New York, is available to conduct internal investigations and audits for companies and businesses.
 Our knowledgeable attorneys will conduct a thorough investigation to determine whether members of your company are engaging in money laundering, trade secret litigation, or other types of white collar crimes.